-Fortunately, research on an ancestral Australian superfood has now made the task much easier.
+Fortunately, research on an ancestral Australian superfood, emu oil, has now made the task much easier.

 No wonder the Australian Aboriginals considered oil from the emu to be a sacred food.
-This ancestral society has prized the emu as food and “bush medicine” for thousands of years, and the native bird is even part of their mythology known as “Dreamtime”.
+This ancestral society has prized the emu as food and “bush medicine” for thousands of years.
+The native bird is even part of their mythology known as “Dreamtime”.

 It wasn’t until 1860 that the traditional use of emu oil by the Aboriginals was first recorded by G. Bennett in his Gatherings of a Naturalist in Australasia.

 The most biologically active emu oil loaded with K2, 100% as the potent MK-4, comes from a specific genotype of emu only found in Australia.
 All emus outside of Australia are interbred and do not contain this special genetics.

 In addition, the Australian emus must not be fed GMO feed or be subjected to antibiotics, growth hormones or chemicals of any kind.
 They must be allowed to live and reproduce in their natural habitat eating their natural diet.

 When emus are raised in this fashion, their fat accumulates large amounts of K2.
 This fat is what enables these birds to survive the extremely harsh environment and climate of the Australian outback.
 The emu’s fat stores allows it to store food and energy when it is needed most: during droughts, food and water shortage and especially during the reproduction phase each season.